- Gaze out at Cape Town from atop Table Mountain

 After arriving at the lodge, take some time to freshen up and relax.
 Have a drink at the bar to unwind, go for a swim, or stroll around the lodge to stretch your legs after the day's travel.

 In the evening, board an open Land Cruiser for your first game drive in the park.
-The three-hour drive is a thrilling and exciting opportunity to see Africa's big wildlife up close.
+The three-hour trip is a thrilling and exciting opportunity to see Africa's big wildlife up close.
 The Big 5 include elephants, buffalo, rhino, lion, and leopard, and were named by big-game hunters for being five of Africa's biggest most dangerous animals to hunt.
 Keep your eyes peeled for nighttime animals as you cruise around the park in the comfort of the Land Cruiser.
 When darkness falls, the tour guides use spotlights to scan the nighttime for nocturnal animals.

 Top off the evening with a drink as you listen to the sounds of the nighttime bush life.